1414C/jiffy/README.md

                 'type' is a mandatory field in an "entity" 'property' block.

                 "dbtype": "varchar(100)",
                 Field 'dbtype' can be used to specify a native db-field-type for the property.
+This feature can be useful if for example, the developer is confident that a string will never exceed 100 characters in length.
+Care should be taken to ensure that the specified DB-Type is consistent with the go-type that will be generated in the model.<Entity> defintion in the application.
+                Consider also that making use of this field to some extent limits the backend portability of the generated code.
+For example, not all database systems have a TINYINT data-type, so specifying a 'db_type' of TINYINT could be problematic if multiple database systems are being used for testing.
-This is an optional field, and the cast to the DB-type is handled in the ORM layer.
+                This is an optional field.

+                "no_db":
+                Field 'no_db' can be used to instruct the generator to create the field as a member in the enitity struture, but to prevent the field from being persisted to the backend database.
+                Data like passwords for example should never be persisted to the database, but it handy to have in the user entitiy definition to help with the login process.
+Non-persisted fields are not created in the database table schemas, and values passed into the application are wiped from their respective internal structures following use.

                 "format": "",
                 Field 'format' is not currently used, but is intended to deal with field conversion from